Periodic Shadowing for Set-Valued Maps: Introduction

-The purpose of this paper is to study the periodic shadowing property for set-valued dynamical systems and to clarify its relationship with standard shadowing and transitivity-type properties.
-We show that for expansive set-valued maps on compact metric spaces, shadowing implies periodic shadowing, and that for chain transitive set-valued maps, periodic shadowing implies both shadowing and topological transitivity.
-In addition, we establish several stability properties of periodic shadowing, including invariance under iteration, inversion, and Cartesian products, and provide examples illustrating the necessity of the imposed hypotheses.
+The purpose of this paper is to investigate the periodic shadowing property for set-valued dynamical systems and clarify its relationship with shadowing and transitivity-type properties.
+Due to the nonuniqueness of trajectories, extending orbit tracing properties to the set-valued setting is far from straightforward.
+Our main contributions are threefold.
+First, we prove that for positively expansive set-valued maps on compact metric spaces, shadowing implies periodic shadowing.
+Second, we show that for chain transitive set-valued maps, periodic shadowing implies both shadowing and topological transitivity, extending fundamental implications from the classical theory.
+We also investigate permanence properties of periodic shadowing, including invariance under iteration, inversion, and Cartesian products and provide examples illustrating the necessity of the imposed assumptions.

-The paper is organized as follows: In Section 2, we present the necessary preliminaries and our construction via isometric involutions.
-Section 3 is devoted to the stability properties of PeSP and the proofs of our main theorems (Theorem A and Theorem B).
-Finally, examples from symbolic dynamics are discussed to illustrate the applicability of our results.
+The remainder of the paper is organized as follows.
+In Section 2, we present preliminaries regarding topological dynamics for both single-valued and set-valued maps.
+Section 3 is dedicated to introduce the construction of set-valued maps via isometric involutions and discuss the preservation of fundamental dynamical properties.
+In Section 4, we establish our contributions, providing the proofs for Theorem~\ref{theoremA} and Theorem~\ref{theoremB}.
+Section 5 explores the permanence and stability properties of the periodic shadowing property.
+Finally, in Section 6, we present examples to illustrate the scope and applicability of our results.